microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-intelligenceprofilesponsorstate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 An `intelligenceProfileSponsorState` communicates a known state-sponsor of an actor related to a threat or vulnerability outlined in an Intelligence Profile.
+This is also known as the Country/Region of Origin for the given actor or threat.

 ## Properties
 |Property|Type|Description|